msaari/18sh/readme.md

 Alias `exit`.
 Exits the 18SH shell.
 The game state is automatically saved after every command in the local configstore (`~/.config/configstore/18sh.json`).

+## BGG thread

+For discussion about 18SH, see [the BoardGameGeek 18SH thread](https://boardgamegeek.com/thread/2225619/18sh-command-line-replacement-spreadsheets).

 ## Changelog

 See [changelog.md](changelog.md) in the repo.